thespacedoctor/breaker/docs/source/_includes/usage.rst

         COMMANDS
         --------
-        update                update the PS1 footprint table in breaker database and associate with GW-IDs.
+        init                  setup the breaker settings file for the first time update                update the PS1 footprint table in breaker database and associate with GW-IDs.
 Optionally download overlapping NED source and also add to the database skymap                generate an all sky FITS & PDF image map given the path to the LV likeihood map (Meractor and Mollweide projections respectively) plot                  enter plotting mode